 EXTRACTION FROM AN INTERVIEW

 “By my mid twenties a big shift started to occur.
 I found poetry and it found me.
 A rocket went off inside me.
 I went on a massive track of reading literature and poetry, and began writing poetry.
 (I had previously written my musings for two years aboard a ship.)
-Reading poets, Campbell, Jung, Hillman, and mystics etc… was akin to listening to my first mentors..finally!
+Reading poets, Campbell, Jung, Hillman, and the mystics etc… was akin to listening to my first mentors… finally!
 They had a profound influence on me.
-I started subconscious stream writing that I continue today, but I consider it a spirit stream now due to my healing and development- what I embody today… My poetry comes from that flow and amalgamation of the inner and outer spirit.
+I started subconscious stream writing that I continue today, but I consider it a spirit stream to the other within now – due to my healing and development- what I embody today… My poetry comes from that flow and amalgamation of the inner and outer spirit.
 At this point in my life I prioritized my life in a quest for spiritual awakening and healing.
 There was allot inside just waiting to come out – when I stepped fully into aspects of my spiritual seeking I was greatly accelerated along my path.
-It was only very after so many years of dedication to following this path that quite unexpectedly, an internationally respected Mayan Curandera told me I was born to be a powerful medicine person – through her astrology reading.
-So I guess our Destiny comes forward to greet us even as we are seeking…
+After so many years of dedication to following this path… an internationally respected Mayan Curandera told me I was born to be a powerful medicine person – through her astrology reading.
+I believe Destiny comes forward to greet us in our seeking…

 I lived in the Far East for 5 years which influenced my philosophy.
 My destiny seemed unusually layed out before me.
 Dr. Richard Tan (Tiawanese) (now deceased) taught me Spontaneous Qi Gong and Feng Shui.
 Grand Master Le-Tian (Chinese) also taught me Spontaneous Qi Gong and Energy Healing with Qi.
 To accomplish his healing energy method you had to be able to physically move a person from a distance.
 I went to a Feng Shui School, and on my first day I was surprised and happy that they were honoring Dr. Tan as the lineage holder.
 Spontaneous Qi Gong is not well known or practiced.
 It’s more an initiation, a transmission of energy from a master, and then the student is meant to cultivate that energy into a “self-emitting” energy – creating a natural flow on their own.